Joel Hoffman (composer)

 Joel Hoffman (born 1953 in Vancouver) is a Canadian/American composer of contemporary classical music and pianist living in New York, New York.
 Hoffman's music draws much of its richness and variety from such diverse sources as Eastern European folk musics, Chinese traditional music and American bebop, yet these sources seem to be seamlessly woven into a unique musical language that is pervaded by a sense of lyricism and rhythmic vitality.

 Biography

-Hoffman is a son of conductor Irwin Hoffman and violinist Esther Glazer.
+Hoffman is a son of conductor Irwin Hoffman and violinist Esther Glazer, and the brother of cellist Gary Hoffman.
 Hoffman earned his bachelor's degree from the University of Wales and a masters and doctorate from the Juilliard School.
 His teachers included Elliott Carter, Milton Babbitt, Vincent Persichetti, Alun Hoddinott, Arnold Whittall and Easley Blackwood.